shohag-cse-knu/coremvccrud/README.md

 git clone https://github.com/shohag-cse-knu/coremvccrud.git
 ````
 ### 2. Change the Connection String
-Change the MvcDemoConnectionString in appsettings.json according to your server or PC name.
+Change the MvcDemoConnectionString in appsettings.json to match your server or PC name.

 ## Technologies Used